In General

 GPS: 39.489855, -76.641851 (close enough, but may not be exact)

-One of the few signals I saw on the line, it was maybe a half mile down the track from where the former Cockeysville station used to be.
+One of the few signals I saw on the line - it's maybe half a mile down the track from where the former Cockeysville station stood.
 During the days when the station was around, the Pennsy and the Penn Central also had a radio repeater station located here.
 I have a picture of it, but it is a tiny little dot in the distance, because it was taken with a Kodak Instamatic camera.
 I'm surprised it got any picture of it at all considering it was totally dark! :-) The signal location is about 2500ft from York Rd, and if you want to visit it, the best bet is to drive in on Beaver Run Lane and follow the stream around to the right of way, and then go left, or north from where the bridge would have been.
 I wonder if I can get my trailer in there? :-) :-) I'm surprised that you can see the signal head in the Bing birds-eye view!
 The picture at the bottom is what remains of one of the bridges along this section of the track.
 The two photos are courtesy Elliot Plack.

 Pennsy PL Signal Bridge